 - A1.
-The nature of human language - A2.
-Essential linguistic terminology and methodology - A3.
-The structure of English and its relation to other languages - A4.
-Varieties of English, and the geographical, social and contextual factors which produce them - A5.
-Computational models of language - A6.
-The acquisition of language - A7.
-The intellectual context in which the English language is studied - A8.
-Varieties of texts, including film, in English - A9.
-Varieties of writing in English from different periods - A10.
-The cultural and political contexts in which texts are produced and read - A11.
-The complex relationship between text and context - A12.A range of critical practices - A13.Genre and generic conventions - A14.
+Varieties of texts, including film, in English - A2.
+Varieties of writing in English from different periods

+- A3.
+The cultural and political contexts in which texts are produced and read - A4.
+The complex relationship between text and context - A5.
+A range of critical practices - A6.
+Genre and generic conventions - A7.
 The vocabulary of textual and theoretical analysis

 At Stage 1 knowledge and understanding is acquired via lectures and seminars.
 At Stages 2 and 3 they are acquired via lectures and seminars and independent study, especially the Extended Study.
-More advanced knowledge and understanding is developed at Stage 3 with the further optional Extended Study modules and/or Dissertation.
+At Stage 3 a third of a student's time goes to this independent work, which may take the form of an optional Dissertation, developing more advanced knowledge and understanding.
 Students are encouraged to supplement taught material through independent reading.
 Guidance on further reading is provided by each module director.